tryton-vanmeer/tryton-vanmeer.github.io/content/posts/shells-on-the-beach.md

 draft = true
 +++

-Here are some of the terminal tools I use, and funnily some have an ocean theme.
+Here are some of the terminal tools I use, some of which share a certain ocean theme.

 # [Tilix](https://gnunn1.github.io/tilix-web/)